Château Pontet Canet

 Château Pontet Canet is a French wine estate in the Bordeaux region.
 Historically, Pontet-Canet wines belong to the legend of the Médoc.
 The vineyard covers 80 hectares located in the heart of the Pauillac appellation, near Château Mouton Rothschild.
-Pontet Canet is a fifth growth classified in the 1855 Médoc classification.
+Pontet Canet is a fifth growth in the 1855 Médoc classification.
 The estate also produces a second wine 'Les Hauts de Pontet-Canet'.
-Château Pontet Canet is one of the first Bordeaux estates to transition to organic and biodynamic farming, obtaining certifications.
+Château Pontet Canet is one of the first Bordeaux estates to convert to organic and biodynamic farming, obtaining certifications.
 In 2010 with the Biodyvin label and in 2014 with the other label Demeter.
 Today, Pontet Canet is an example for other great Bordeaux châteaux.

-The best vintages of Château Pontet Canet are 1945, 1947, Pontet Canet 1985 and Pontet Canet 1990.
-We suggest Château Pontet Canet 1989, Château Pontet Canet 1991, and Château Pontet Canet 2000.
+The best wines from Château Pontet Canet are the vintages 1945, 1947, the Pontet Canet 1985 and the Pontet Canet 1990.
+We suggest the Château Pontet Canet 1989, the Château Pontet Canet 1991 and the Château Pontet Canet 2000.

 Filter